Keep reading to check out my Top Tips For Dining Out In London.

-If you know London you know the theatre is a big thing here.
+If you know London you know that the theatre is a big thing here.
 What’s that got to do with food you might be thinking?
 Well, it means you can take advantage of lots of great pre-theatre dining deals at some of London’s top restaurants before 6:30 pm and after 10 pm.
 Some of them are extraordinary value compared to if you went outside of these hours.
-The best part is you don’t have be going to the theatre to take advantage!
+The best part?
+You don’t have be going to the theatre to take advantage!
 OpenTable and Bookatable have lots to choose from so take a look at them.

 12. Make a plan and do your foodie research.

 13. Book in advance.

-If you’ve made your foodie plan as above then make sure you try and book where you intend to go.
-While a lot of people don’t like committing right now, it’s better to book and then cancel than to turn up excited for your morning pancakes and be turned away.
+If you’ve made your foodie plans as above then make sure you try and book where you intend to go.
+While a lot of people don’t like committing, it’s better to book and then cancel than to turn up excited for your morning pancakes and be turned away.
 I would be livid!

 14. Don’t stay safe.

 15. Spend a day at a market.

-London has some AMAZINGGGGG markets around and there’s something to suit everyone.
-There’s antique markets like Portobello, flower markets like Columbia and food markets like Broadway and Borough.
+London has some AMAZINGGGGG markets around and there’s always something to suit everyone.
+There are antique markets like Portobello, flower markets like Columbia and food markets like Broadway and Borough.
 I’d highly recommend getting up as early as possible to experience London markets at their best.
-They can get very crowded and it’s not fun to be stuck in a queue when you could be filling your face with free tasters!
+They can get very crowded and it’s not fun to be stuck in a queue when you could be filling your face with free tasters.

 The Nudge is like your uber-cool cousin telling you all the uber cool things to eat and do in London.
-If you like to be a little more adventurous and venture away from the usual touristy stuff this has to be one website to check out.
+If you like to be a little more adventurous and venture away from the usual touristy stuff, The Nudge is one website to check out.